How to Use Synology Hyper Backup: Set Up a Backup Task Step by Step

 2. Select the correct backup destination for your data

-3. Synology Hyper Backup: Security and encryption
+3. Security and encryption

-Every time a backup is initiated, an exclusive version key is created for that specific version.
+Whenever a backup is initiated, an exclusive version key is created for that specific version.
 In other words, each of your backups has its unique identifier.

-4. Synology Hyper Backup: Backup schedule and frequency
+4. Backup schedule and frequency

 You set up a schedulable backup task to automatically back up various data.
-It also supports multi-version backup, flexible backup rotation, and other advanced features to ensure the best possible data protection.
+It also supports multi-version backup, flexible backup rotation, and other advanced features to ensure the best data protection.

-5. Synology Hyper Backup: Backup history and statistics
+5. Backup history and statistics

-Synology Hyper Backup provides information about backup history and statistics, such as the total number of backups created, the amount of data backed up, the last time a backup was performed, and the status of each backup.
-It also lets you view detailed reports on which files have been backed up and which ones have failed.
+Synology Hyper Backup provides information about the backup history and statistics, such as the total number of backups created, the amount of data backed up, the last time a backup was performed, and the status of each backup.
+It also lets you view detailed reports on which files have been backed up and which have failed.

-6 What is C2 Storage?
+6. What is C2 Storage?

-C2 Storage has a data center in Frankfurt, North America, Seattle, and Asia Taiwan.
+C2 Storage has a data center in Frankfurt, North America, Seattle, and Asia, Taiwan.

 How to use Synology Hyper Backup: The complete guide